VanTiPire/VanTiPire.github.io/README.md

 - HTML, CSS, and JavaScript for structure, styling, and interactions.
 - CSS animations for visual enhancements.
 - JavaScript for API fetching and dynamic content updates.

+## Link
+- Website is live at https://vantipire.github.io/